ibm-cloud-architecture/dba-infra-gitops/README.md

 # Digital Business Automation Infrastructure GitOps

-This repository is defining different operands for Business Automation product.
-The operators are defined in the catalog repository and the instances here are for deployment of components that will be used to develop different automation solution.
+This repository is defining different operands for Cloud Pak for Business Automation products.
+The operators are defined in the [catalog repository](https://github.com/ibm-cloud-architecture/dba-gitops-catalog) and the instances, here, are for deployment of components that will be used to develop different automation solutions.
 As some of those solutions are using artifacts that are managed in the context of a product, then the governance of such artifacts stays within the product, and it is not recommended to adopt a gitops approach for them.